AlpacaTravel/graphql-docs/topics/graphql/Pagination using cursor connections/README.md

 Note: Each cursor connection the API implements can offer different edge data, as well as offer other response type data, such as `totalCount` or `pageInfo.endCursor`.

+### FAQ

+## How do I jump to a specific page

+We currently do not support jumping to a specific page using Cursor Connections.